The Haunting of the Tower of London (2022) Review

-Originally titled The Haunting of the Bloody Tower and shot back to back with Werewolf Castle, The Haunting of the Tower of London sees writer/director Charlie Steeds (Death Ranch, An English Haunting) go off in another new direction with his films.
+Originally titled The Haunting of the Bloody Tower and shot back to back with Werewolf Castle, The Haunting of the Tower of London sees writer/director Charlie Steeds (Death Ranch, Freeze) go off in another new direction with his films.
 Where Werewolf Castle was more of a medieval fantasy, The Haunting of the Tower of London is a historical horror/mystery that plays a bit like a mix of the Vincent Price films The Tower of London and Witchfinder General with a supernatural element added in for good measure.

 Based extremely loosely on actual events The Haunting of the Tower of London opens with the discovery of the corpses of two missing princes.
 The future Richard III (Tim Cartwright, The Legend of Mordred, Vampire Virus), currently the Duke of Gloucester and “the most feared man in England” tries to convince Mistress Blythe (Emma Spurgin Hussey, Sacrilege, The Curse of Hobbes House) that the corpses may not be theirs although she is convinced otherwise.

 Richard orders a “merciless investigation” which makes Solomon (James Swanton, The Jack in the Box: Awakening, The Banishing) the court torturer quite happy.
 But as court intrigue and madness take over, nobody is safe.
 Not Isaac Crawgyll (Reece Connolly, A Werewolf in England), the priest with his own secrets to hide, his young friend Geoffrey (Jake Watkins, It Came from Below, The Gardener) nor Henry Pedrick (Richard Rowden, Werewolf Castle) who is believed to be able to talk to the dead.